Folds and Infinite Lists

 Let’s imagine that we want to write a function that finds the first even element

-.
-We’ll start by creating our own version of foldr
+foldl.
+We’ll start by creating our own version of foldr for reference, and

 infinite list: